-We will begin accepting applications for our 2023 home August 15 – September 30 2022.
+We are accepting applications for our 2023 through Jan.
+31, 2023.
 The qualified, selected homeowner partner will help build their home with the goal of being in their home by the end of the 2023.
 If you apply, a Qualified Loan Originator (QLO) will interview you to talk about your needs and assist you with the application process.
 We will verify employment, income, and statements from your landlords, and check your credit and other references.
 Habitat for Humanity of Harvey County applicants must live or work in Harvey County and must be a U.S. Citizen or legal permanent resident.
 Applicants cannot be on a sex offender registry.

-If you are interested, attend one of our upcoming public meetings, contact us for an application packet, or click on the links below to print the application and begin completing it today.
+If you are interested contact us for an application packet, or click on the links below to print the application and begin completing it today.
 Above all, do not disqualify yourself over a technicality.
 Let us talk with you to see if you qualify.